-The panel consists of at least 3 members of the governing board with no prior involvement or knowledge of the complaint.
-One of the members will act as the Chair of the panel.
-If there are fewer than 3 governors from Western Road Community Primary School available, the Clerk will source any additional, independent governors through another local school or through East Sussex Governor and Clerking Services in order to make up the panel.
+The panel consists of 3 governors, with no prior involvement or knowledge of the complaint.
+One of the governors will act as the Panel Chair.
+If there are fewer than 3 governors from Western Road Community Primary School available, the clerk will source any additional, independent governors through another local school or through the East Sussex Governor and Clerking Service, in order to make up the panel.
+In some cases, it may not be suitable for governors who are parents to sit on the panel.
+The clerk to the governors will seek advice from the local authority in those instances, which will then be communicated back to all relevant parties.